odysian/ImmersionDay/README.md

 - Created IAM Role allowing SSM to call AWS services
 - Added rule to config for desired-instance-type and set parameter to t3.micro
 - Set remediation to publish to SNS topic
-- Launched t3.small instance to test
+- Tested by launching t3.small instance

 ### CloudTrail
--
+- Launched EC2 instance and created new SNS topic & subscription
+- Created eventbridge rule that monitors EC2 instance state changes
+- Tested by stopping EC2 instance